 Choosing the right font for your next or current project can be a timely and stressful process, especially if you don’t already have a few go to options.
-Whist there isn’t strictly a specific category for architectural fonts, there are certain type faces that work better than others.
+Whilst there isn’t strictly a specific category for architecture fonts, there are certain type faces that work better than others.

 What is a font?

 The term font comes from metal typesetting and was a specific size, weight and style of a typeface.
 The typeface would consist of a range of these fonts that would all share the overall design (the typeface).